ska-telescope/developer.skatelescope.org/src/explanation/merge-request.rst

 * Merge Request Description should include a concise, brief description about the issue.
 * Add approval rules.
 * For assignee, select all people that worked in this branch.
 * For reviewers. select one or more people to review the work done in the branch.
-(Group assingment can be done in the description field by typing: /assign_reviewer @... and searching for a team group name.
+(Group assignment can be done in the description field by typing: /assign_reviewer @... and searching for a team group name.
 After saving the description the users of the group will be added as reviewers.)
 * Delete source branch when Merge Request is accepted.
 * Do not Squash commits when Merge Request is accepted.